mitchnegus/wp-subscribe-berkeley-groups/README.md

 _Original README preserved below_

 This widget is designed to allow a user to add themselves to a Google Group via the Wordpress site sidebar.
-In this adaptation of the original (produced by Seravo) the user may subscribe to a specific email hosted on `lists.berkeley.edu` rather than `googlegroups.com`.
+The plugin is a minor adaptation of the original [wp-subscribe-google-groups](https://github.com/Seravo/wp-subscribe-google-groups)plugin (produced by Seravo), which allows a user to subscribe to a specific email hosted on `lists.berkeley.edu` rather than `googlegroups.com`.

 Otherwise, functionality is the same.
 A user provides the email where they wish to receive group messages.
 The plugin then sends an email to `GROUPNAME+subscribe@lists.berkeley.edu`, which should then return a confirmation email to the user allowing them to confirm the transaction.